"MIDLOE, was extra-parochial, and it still is for ecclesiastical purposes.

 - A surname index of the 1881 Census of the St. Neots Registration District, in which Midloe was enumerated (RG11/1612, Folios 97a - 97b), and which took place on 3rd April 1881, is available as fiche set C5.

 - A full transcription of the 1891 Census of the Kimbolton Registration District (RG12/1243) in which Midloe was enumerated, and which took place on 5th April 1891, is available as fiche set C14.
-The above mentioned fiche are available from the Huntingdonshire FHS.
+The above mentioned fiche are available from the Cambridgeshire and Huntingdonshire FHS.

 - There is no church in this parish nor has there ever been.
 Great Staughton or Southoe served this purpose to the inhabitants.